lucasquemelli/docker_deployment/README.md

 ---

-In this project, we are going to see how to deploy a Machine Learning model in containers using Docker.
+In this project, we are going to see the steps of how to deploy a Machine Learning model in containers using Docker.